HLS-PGR-newsletter/HLS-PGR-newsletter/_health-wellbeing/2018-02-23-Dealing_with_Stress.md

 ---
 layout: post
 title: Dealing With Stress During a Research Degree. #1
-subtitle: Some advice from Rachael Baker.
+subtitle: Some advice from Rachael Barker.
 ---